 Mold & Air Quality

-Please note that Snohomish Health District does not identify or test mold, and does not have an indoor air quality program.
+Please note that Snohomish County Health Department does not identify or test mold, and does not have an indoor air quality program.
 The materials provided on this web page are designed to answer basic questions about mold.

 Clean up and prevent mold in your home